 What’s your personal design style and what inspires your design?

-In what way is OCCA different to other architectural and interior design studios?
+You talk about the OCCA difference – in what way is OCCA different to other design studios?

 Since launching OCCA, do you have a favourite project that you have worked on?